m3g/PDBTools.jl/docs/src/mvalue.md

 mvalue
 ```

-The *m*-values can be estimated by the Tanford transfer model, in which each aminoacid contributes
+The *m*-values can be estimated by the Tanford transfer model, in which each amino acid contributes
 to the transfer free energy according to the change in its solvent accessible surface area and
-experimental values of individual aminoacid transfer energies, and a backbone contribution
+experimental values of individual amino acid transfer energies, and a backbone contribution
 (here we implement the Auton/Bolen and Moeser/Horinek models
 [[1](https://doi.org/10.1021/acs.jpcb.7b02138),
 [2](https://doi.org/10.1016/s0076-6879(07)28023-1),